The Climate Action Plan Task Force advises the City on issues related to 100% renewable energy goals for community and municipal energy.

 The Task Force will deliver a final report to Council by the end of 2019.
 Meetings

-occur on the first Wednesday of every month at 6:30 PM in the Mayor’s Board Room, 210
+occur on the first Wednesday of every month at 6:30 PM.
+Meetings are at City Hall, 210 Lottie Street -- note dates and rooms below.

 For further information on meetings, see agendas and meeting materials page.